Darin755/browser-linux/README.md

  - No Package Manager
    - Their is not package manager because a package manager would require a stable internet connection. see [internet.md](docs/internet.md)

+## Contributing
+ - Feel free to open a issue, pull request or discussion

 ## License

  - browser-linux itself is under GPLv2 License